UPDATED October 21, 2020

 Can I have guests in residence?

 No guests are permitted– we aim to create social bubbles to help support the health and safety of our students.
 Students will be permitted to have two individuals assist them with moving in their belongings during their assigned move-in day however after that point, no guests are permitted in residence.
 This includes parents, guardians, siblings, significant others, and friends.
 Students can make use of spaces outside of residence to meet up with friends in other buildings.
+Students are permitted to have one individual from their own building in their personal room provided safety practices are being observed.

 What about masks?